KrisKulbych/formula1-race-results-web-app/README.md

 # Formula 1 Race Report Web App
 A Flask-based web application for displaying and exploring Formula 1 qualifying session results.
+Supports both Flask and FastAPI backends.

-This project builds on the `formula1_race_analysis` package to provide interactive views with caching and sorting functionality.
+This project builds on the `formula1_race_analysis` package to provide interactive views, caching, sorting functionality, and a JSON API.

 ****This project is at the early stages of development.

 ## Requirements
 - Python 3.12+
-- flask
+- Flask & Flask-caching
-- flask-caching
+- FastAPI & Uvicorn
-- pydantic-settings
+- Pydantic-settings
 - formula1_race_analysis (installed as a dependency)

-## Running the Formula 1 Race Report Web App
+## Running the Flask Web App
-To start the Flask-based Formula 1 Race Report Web App, use the provided CLI script after installing the project.

 ### Step 1: Install the project
-If you haven't installed the project yet, run:

 ```bash
 uv pip install -e .